sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan.md

 # Daily Plan

 The *Daily Plan* view provides an overview of Orders scheduled for future execution and allows to manage the *Daily Plan*.

+The [Daily Plan Service](/service-daily-plan) is used to create and to submit Orders for the Daily Plan to Controllers.
+The service is operated in background and acts on a daily basis to plan and to submit Orders a few days ahead.

-The *Daily Plan* is subject to purge of the database performed by the [Cleanup Service](/service-cleanup).
+The Daily Plan is subject to purge of the database performed by the [Cleanup Service](/service-cleanup).

-For operations related to the calendar widget see [Daily Plan - Calendar](/daily-plan-calendar).
+For operations related to the *Calendar Panel* see [Daily Plan - Calendar](/daily-plan-calendar).

 ## Order States

-The *Daily Plan* includes Orders holding one of the states:
+The Daily Plan includes Orders holding one of the states:

 - **Planned**: Orders have been created but have not been *submitted* to the Controller and Agents.
 - **Submitted**: Orders have been forwarded to the Controller and Agents that will start Orders autonomously.
 The status applies to Orders scheduled for future execution and to Orders in execution.